SalehTZ/my-website/content/posts/bandit/bandit_6_7/index.en.md

 ---
-title: "Bandit Level 7: The Word Sleuth (Using `grep` to Find Gold)"
+title: "Bandit Level 6 to 7: Searching the Entire Filesystem"
-subtitle: "Hunting for specific text within files: Because sometimes, the password is just a word away."
+subtitle: "Using 'find' to scan the whole server for a file by owner, group, and size, while silencing permission errors."
 date: 2025-05-27T09:01:17+03:30
-lastmod: 2025-05-27T09:01:17+03:30
+lastmod: 2025-10-15T13:17:51+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 7 challenges you to find the password by searching for a specific word inside a file.
-Learn how to use the mighty `grep` command, your new best friend for text-based treasure hunts!"
+description: "Solve Bandit Level 6 to 7 by mastering the 'find' command to search the entire filesystem.
+Learn to use the -user, -group, and -size predicates and how to redirect stderr with '2>/dev/null' to hide errors."
 license: ""
+images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "find command", "Permissions", "Redirection", "stderr"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""